SenteraLLC/demeter/readme.md

 Installing GeoPandas for M1
 https://stackoverflow.com/questions/71137617/error-installing-geopandas-in-python-on-mac-m1

-How to run 'load_mlops' script
+== Scripts ==

-1) Rename git repo from "mlops-db" to "mlops_db" because python doesn't allow hyphens in package names
+Note: You should rename the directory of the git repo from "mlops-db" to "mlops_db" because python doesn't allow hyphens in package names.
+All of the scripts and tools are run as packages from outside the directory containing the repo.

+1) Make HTTP
+  Makes some http types in the database for testing
+  Example: python3 -m mlops_db.scripts.make_http

+2) Load MLOps data
+  Loads some geoml data for predicting potato N from a set of sample data You may need to contact Joel for this data.
+  Example:
-2) Execute a command like the following: python3 -m mlops_db.load_mlops --host localhost --data_path ~/projects/geoml_db/new_db/sample_data --field_id_path /tmp/field_stuff.json
+  python3 -m mlops_db.load_mlops --host localhost --data_path ~/projects/geoml_db/new_db/sample_data --field_id_path /tmp/field_stuff.json
   Note: The 'field_id_path' argument points to a generated file, it store some intermediate data that is used between sample data loads.

+3) Insert Keys
+  Inserts a couple of keys into the database which point at data loaded in step #2 'Load MLOps Data'

+4) Server
+   A simple HTTP Server for testing the http types created in the #1 'Make HTTP Script'

+5) Example
+   A simple example of an mlops function.
+   Currently, it only loads some data from the MLOps Database and hits the test server for some sample HTTP results
+   Example: python3 -m mlops_db.scripts.example

 Process flow: